Zebedee Coltrin: Vanguard pioneer and Iowa–Wisconsin missionary

 Coltrin was a Mormon pioneer and traveled to the Salt Lake Valley in 1847.
 Prior to leaving for the west, he was endowed in the Nauvoo Temple on December 22, 1845.
 Coltrin left Nauvoo sometime after March 1846, and by December of that year he was living at Winter Quarters, Nebraska, where, along with his brother Graham, he served as part of Hosea Stout's 30-man police force.

 Coltrin was part of Brigham Young's vanguard company of 1847 that first entered the Salt Lake Valley.
 While en route, Coltrin contracted scurvy due to a lack of fruits and vegetables.
 Camp clerk Thomas Bullock recorded that former apostle Luke Johnson gave him oil extracted from twelve rattles of a rattlesnake that he'd just killed, which Bullock then rubbed "on Zebedee Coltrin's black leg, which did it a great deal of good".

+The vanguard group with Coltrin of three to four wagons entered the Salt Lake valley a few days before the main company with Brigham Young still in the mountains.
+The vanguards unloaded their wagons near City Creek and went to the Great Salt Lake and began mining the salt, loading it into their wagons with the intent of returning with the salt to Winter Quarters, as salt was much needed and worth its weight in gold.

 Within weeks of arriving in the Great Basin, Coltrin was made a "captain of ten" (see D&C 138:3) and returned to Winter Quarters to retrieve his wife and family and also assist other Saints to continue their trek West.
 For four additional years, Coltrin served in Iowa and Wisconsin as both a missionary and organizer for the Saints' trek West.